diversario/eventcast/README.md

 ```
 ## How it works

-Eventcast uses UDP multicast to send messages to multiple nodes and to receive them.
+Eventcast uses UDP multicast to send BSON-serialized messages to multiple nodes and to receive them.
 The goal is to provide a network event emitter where nodes can dynamically exchange data via familiar event API.

 Checkout [example](example/) folder to see it in action.